Where are the Water Worlds? Identifying the Exo-water-worlds Using Models of Planet Formation and Atmospheric Evolution: Methods

 \subsection{The Cores and H/He Atmospheres of the Genesis Planets}

 The final states of simulations of the Genesis planets provide us with the distributions of mass and semi-major axis of the planetary cores.
 We choose the cores with orbital period ($P$) $< 100$ days and size within 1 \re ~and 4 \re~ as we are interested in the super-Earth and sub-Neptune populations.
 We consider two kinds of bulk compositions of the cores: \begin{itemize} \item Earth-like rocky composition with 32.5\% Fe and 67.5\% MgSiO$_{\rm 3}$ by mass, as the detailed works on mass-radius-relations of the observed terrestrial planets indicate the dominant presence of such cores \citep[][etc.]{zeng16, dressing15, carter12}. \item Earth-like rocky composition (50-100\% by mass) + a layer of H$_{\rm 2}$O (0-50\% by mass). \end{itemize} To calculate the water/ice mass-fraction (WMF) of the cores, we assume that, in the beginning of the simulations, the embryos/planetesimals within the snowlines are fully rocky (100\% Earth-like + 0\% H$_{\rm 2}$O) and beyond the snowlines are water-ice rich (50\% Earth-like + 50\% H$_{\rm 2}$O) \citep{raymond18a,izidoro21}.
 Over the course of the simulations, the water mass-fractions are evolved in post-process by updating them after each collision according to their mass-ratios and pre-collision water mass-fractions.
 The evolution of the water mass-fractions for a migration model (Gen-M-s22) and an in-situ model (Gen-O-s22) from the Genesis database \citep{mulders20} is shown in Figure~\ref{fig:wmf-evol}.
 We identify the planets with water mass-fraction $> 0.3$ as a water-rich planet which is primarily motivated from observations as explained in Section~\ref{sec:ww/def}.
-The relative abundance of the rocky (WMF $<0.1$), water-rich (WMF $>0.3$) and intermediate planets with water-rock composition ($0.1<$ WMF $<0.3$) are shown in Figure~\ref{fig:wmf-pie}.
-Evidently, the low abundance of planets with intermediate water-rock composition from the migration models is consistent with our definition.
-Also, the fraction of water-ice-rich cores is much higher around M-type stars than G-type stars due to the fact that the snowline is much closer in the case of M-type stars (see Table~\ref{tab:host}).
-Figure~\ref{fig:wmf-evol} and \ref{fig:wmf-pie} re-confirm that only migration models can explain the efficient transport of high mass-fraction of H$_{\rm 2}$O to the planets within orbital periods of 100 days.
+The relative abundance of the rocky planets (WMF $<0.1$), water-rich planets (WMF $>0.3$) and planets with intermediate water-rock composition ($0.1<$ WMF $<0.3$) are shown in Figure~\ref{fig:wmf-pie}.
+To assess the impact of our assumption of WMF being a one-step function of the distance from the host star, we repeated our calculations with a two-step function.
+We did not find a significant change in the relative abundances of the rocky, water-rich and intermediate planets.
+Hence, we proceed with the results from our one-step approximation as mentioned above.